5 Easy Tips to meet people as a Female Solo Traveler

 As a perpetual female solo traveler, one of the questions I frequently get asked is do I get lonely?

-I mean, what a question!
-Of course, I get lonely when I travel solo but also sometimes when I am at home.
+The answer is of course, I get lonely when I travel solo, but also sometimes when I am at home.
+The truth is, you don’t have to be alone when you travel solo.

 Like most types of travel, female solo travel has its ups and downs but at the end of the day, I heartily vouch that every person should try it at least once in their lives.